The Spanish Flu Pandemic, also know as the

 400,000 in

-France.
 The death rate was especially high in indigenous people, where

 some entire villages in Alaska and southern Africa perished.

-Fourteen percent of the population of Fiji Islands died in a period of only 2 weeks.
+Fourteen percent of the population of the Fiji Islands died in a period of only 2 weeks.
 By July 1919 257,363 deaths in

 Japan were attributed to

-influenza, giving a mortality rate of only 0.425%, much lower than all other Asian countries for which data is available.
+0.425%, much lower than all other Asian countries for which data is available.

 At some point in late 1919, on a day as lost to history as the one of its emergence, Spanish flu made a final human being ill - then mutated again and disappeared